diegofss11/bettingHost/README.md

 The application server is a NodeJS application that relies upon some 3rd Party npm packages.
 You need to install these:

-* Install local dependencies (from the project root folder):
+* Install Node.js modules dependencies (from the project root folder):

     ```
     cd tourManager